 Abstract

-Complex social behaviors are mediated by the activity of highly intricate neuronal networks, the function of which is shaped by their transcriptomic and proteomic content.
-Contemporary advances in neurogenetics, genomics, and tools for automated behavior analysis make it possible to functionally connect the transcriptome profile of candidate neurons to their role in regulating behavior.
-In this study we used Drosophila melanogaster to explore the molecular signature of neurons expressing receptor for neuropeptide F (NPF), the fly homologue of neuropeptide Y (NPY).
-Comparing the transcription profile of NPFR neurons to 9 other populations of neurons, we discovered that NPFR neurons exhibit unique transcriptome, enriched with receptors for various neuropeptides and neuromodulators as well as with genes known to regulate behavioral processes such as learning and memory.
-By manipulating RNA editing and protein ubiquitination programs specifically in NPFR we demonstrate thar their delicate transcriptome and proteome repertoire is required to suppress male courtship and certain features of social group interaction.
-Our results highlight the importance of transcriptome and proteome diversity in the regulation of complex behaviors and pave the path for future dissection of the spatio-temporal regulation of genes within highly complex tissues such as the brain.
+The function of the highly intricate neuronal networks that mediate complex social behaviors is shaped by neuronal transcriptomes and proteomes.
+Contemporary advances in neurogenetics, genomics, and tools for automated behavior analysis make it possible to functionally connect the transcriptome profile of candidate neurons to their regulatory function.
+In this study we used Drosophila melanogaster to explore the molecular signature of neurons expressing receptors for neuropeptide F (NPFR neurons); NPF is the fly homologue of neuropeptide Y (NPY).
+By comparing the transcription profile of NPFR neurons to those of 9 other populations of neurons, we discovered that NPFR neurons exhibit a unique transcriptome, enriched with receptors for various neuropeptides and neuromodulators as well as with genes known to regulate behavioral processes such as learning and memory.
+By manipulating RNA editing and protein ubiquitination programs specifically in NPFR neurons, we demonstrate that the normal transcriptome and proteome repertoires are required to suppress male courtship and certain features of social group interaction.
+Our results highlight the importance of transcriptome and proteome diversity in the regulation of complex behaviors and pave the path for future dissection of the spatiotemporal regulation of genes within highly complex tissues such as the brain.

 Introduction:

-Behavior is a result of an orchestrated neuronal activity where a complex repertoire of cell types that are assembled into circuits, process external and internal information into a consistent motor output that ultimately serves to promote survival and reproduction 1–7.
-The immense complexity and heterogeneity of the nervous system results from molecular programs that dictate the repertoire of expressed proteins, their localization and function, giving rise to cells with diverse anatomy, physiology, connectivity and functional roles 8–13.
-This diversity poses a challenge when trying to functionally associate neurons to particular behaviors but can be resolved by genetically dividing the brain into discrete cell types and subsequently study their anatomy, connectivity, molecular architecture and physiology.
-Recent advances in the targeting of increasingly smaller sub populations of neurons, together with tools to manipulate their activity, make it possible to connect the function of neurons to their identity, thus facilitating greater understanding of the molecular underpinning of brain development and mechanisms that regulate complex behaviors 14–17.
-This can be useful when studying the function of neurons that control complex behaviors, particularly those that are regulated by motivation such as foraging, food and water consumption, mating and various forms of social interactions 18–25.
+Behavior is the result of an orchestrated neuronal activity, where a complex repertoire of cell types assembled into circuits processes external and internal information into a consistent motor output that ultimately promotes survival and reproduction 1–7.
+The immense complexity and heterogeneity of the nervous system results from molecular programs that dictate the repertoire of expressed proteins, including their localization and function, giving rise to cell populations with diverse anatomy, physiology, connectivity, and functional roles 8–13.
+When trying to functionally associate neurons to particular behaviors, this diversity poses a challenge that can be overcome by genetically dividing the brain into discrete cell types and subsequently studying their anatomy, connectivity, molecular architecture and physiology.
+Advances in the targeting of increasingly smaller sub populations of neurons, together with tools to manipulate their activity, make it possible to assign functions to different neurons, thus facilitating greater understanding of the molecular underpinning of brain development and mechanisms that regulate complex behaviors 14–17.
+This can be useful when studying the function of neurons that control complex behaviors, particularly referring to behaviors regulated by motivation such as foraging, food and water consumption, mating, and various forms of social interactions 18–25.